WHERE TO TAKE YOUR DOG FOR A WALK

 With an unspecified fine in the post, I retreated to the Internet to search for grassy spaces where my apartment-dwelling good girl could legally roll in the hay.

 There are 21 official ‘sans laisse’ dogs parks in the city.
 This map is almost useless (because it doesn’t name the parks) but it does show you where they are.

 Pamela and I decided to test a few.

-ON THE LEFT BANK – to the north of the city
+ON THE RIGHT BANK – to the north of the city

 Parc du Château Banquet

 This is a fenced area on Quai Wilson near where it meets Rue de Lausanne.
 At the end of Spring, it was a grassless yard with a few plastic chairs in the sun.
 There was a friendly Labrador chasing a ball – but really, the most memorable thing about it was the rather sarcastic view of the magnificent park across the road.